IanTayler/MinG/README.md

 Will compile a pdf named mytex.pdf with all derived trees each time you pass a sentence.
 Do note it will rewrite existing pdfs, so you have to restart the script if you want to get the trees of various sentences in pdf form.

+If you want to call a grammar from a file, it should go after all flags (as of now, only the --compile flag can reasonable go with a file).
+For example:

+    ming-analyser.p6 --compile=mytex.tex $HOME/grammars/gr0.mg

 CURRENTLY
 =========